 The proliferation and development of online gambling technology has enabled iGaming to become the billion-dollar industry that it is today.
 In many ways, however, it’s only just getting started.

 Increasing numbers of countries and states - including the US and Canada - are legalizing iGaming.
-Augmented reality casinos are on the cards, bringing a fully immersive land-based casino experience to the comfort of your own home.
+New iGaming trends like metaverse casinos are bringing fully immersive land-based casino experiences to the online world.
 Cryptocurrency is becoming a more widely accepted form of payment.
 These developments all offer iGaming platform providers and their hosting partners with new opportunities and new challenges.